 |---|---|---|---|

-| Account credits | Referrer gets credits toward their subscription | PLG products, self-serve plans | Baseline |
+| Account credits | Referrer gets credits toward their own service plan | Client referrers on managed plans | Baseline |

-| Double-sided | Both referrer and referred get a reward | All SaaS models | 2-3x more sharing |
+| Double-sided | Both referrer and referred get a reward | All MSP models | 2-3x more sharing |

-| Cash / gift cards | Direct payment for each referral | Enterprise, high ACV deals | High motivation, lower retention |
+| Cash / gift cards | Direct payment for each referral | vCIOs, COIs, high-MRR contracts | High motivation, lower retention |

 | Tiered rewards | Increasing rewards for more referrals | Programs with super-referrers | Encourages repeat referrals |

-For most SaaS companies, double-sided incentives are the optimal choice.
+For most MSPs, double-sided incentives are the optimal choice.
 When both the referrer and the referred prospect receive a benefit, sharing increases 2-3x compared to single-sided rewards.
 The referrer feels less like they're asking a favor and more like they're sharing a genuine opportunity.
 The referred prospect gets a tangible reason to act on the recommendation.
 It's a win for everyone.

 Use the commission calculator to model reward amounts against your unit economics.
 The right incentive should be large enough to motivate action but small enough to maintain healthy margins when the program scales.
-A good rule of thumb: your referral reward should be 10-20% of the first-year contract value.
-For deeper thinking on commission structures, see the SaaS commission structures guide.
+A good rule of thumb: your referral reward should be 10-20% of the first-year recurring contract value.
+For deeper thinking on commission structures, see the commission structures guide.
 Manage payouts at scale with automated commission tracking.

 Define Your Referral Trigger Events